 Material events that have happened after the Balance Sheet date

-There are no significant by the Regulators or Courts or Tribunals against the Bankimpacting its going concern status or the Bank's operations in future. extracts ofAnnual return
+There are no significant and material orders that were passed by the Regulators orCourts orTribunals against the Bank impacting the going concern status and Bank'soperations in future.

-Particulars of employees
+Particulars of Employees

-The ratio of remuneration of each Director to the median employee's remuneration andother details and the statement containing particulars of employees in terms ofsub-section 12 of Sec 197 of the Companies Act 2013 read with Rules 5(1) and (2) of theCompanies (Appointment & Remuneration of Managerial Personnel) Amendment Rules 2016forms part of this report as Annexure 3.
-No employee of the Bank was in receipt of theremuneration as specified in Rule 5(2) of the Companies (Appointment & Remuneration ofManagerial Personnel) Amendment Rules 2016 under section 197(12) of the Companies Act2013 and further in terms of the said rules no employee of the Bank holds by himself oralong with his/her spouse and dependent children not less than two percent of the equityshares of the Bank. corporate Social responsibility (cSr)
+The ratio of remuneration of each Director to the median employee's remuneration andother details and the statement containing particulars of employees in terms ofsub-section 12 of Sec 197 of the Companies Act 2013 read with Rules 5(1) and (2) of theCompanies (Appointment & Remuneration of Managerial Personnel) Rules 2014 forms partof this report as Annexure 3.

-The Bank has constituted the Corporate Social Responsibility
+Corporate Social Responsibility (CSR)

-Criteria for determining qualificationspositive attributes forAppointment/re-appointment of directors
+Criteria for determining qualifications positive attributes forAppointment/Re-appointment of Directors

-Pursuant to Section 178(3) of the Companies Act 2013 the Nomination and RemunerationCommittee (NRC) formulated the criteria for determining qualifications positiveattributes and independence of a director to adhere the various provisions and guidelinesas detailed below:
+Pursuant to Section 178(3) of the Companies Act 2013 the Nomination and RemunerationCommittee (NRC) formulated the criteria for determining qualifications positiveattributes and independence of a Director to adhere the various provisions and guidelinesas detailed below:

 Fit and Proper criteria as per Dr Ganguly Committee Norms which stipulates ageeducational qualification experience track record integrity etc. and various circularinstructions and guidelines issued by Reserve Bank of India from time to time.

-Norms laid down by the Banking Regulation Act 1949 as amended from time to time whichstipulates substantial interest sectoral representation as per Section 10A(2) (a) restrictionsas per Section 16 and 20 of the Banking
+Norms laid down by the Banking Regulation Act 1949 as amended from time to timewhich stipulates substantial interest sectorial representation as per Section 10A(2) (a)restrictions as per Section 16 and 20 of the Banking Regulation Act 1949 etc.

-Disqualification / Conflict of Interest of Directors and other norms as per theprovisions of Companies Act 2013 and rules made thereunder from time to time.
+Disqualification / Conflict of Interest of Directors and other norms as per theprovisions of the Companies Act 2013 and rules made thereunder from time to time.

-Criteria of Independence of a Director as per the provisions of Companies Act 2013 andrules made thereunder and other applicable provisions as amended from time totime.
+Criteria of Independence of a Director as per the provisions of Companies Act2013 and rules made thereunder and other applicable provisions as amended from time totime.